 If Riomaggiore is not enough, you can also get your fix of colorful houses overlooking the sea in nearby Manarola.

-Perched on a rocky promontory on the Ligurian coast, it is a photographers paradise, especially if you get to visit towards the end of the day when the soft golden colors of the sun make the town’s color warm up to a truly incredible painted rainbow.
+Perched on a rocky promontory on the Ligurian coast, it is a photographers paradise, especially if you get to visit towards the end of the day when the soft golden colors of the sun make the town’s colors warm up to a truly incredible painted rainbow.

 Another famous Italian gem with colorful homes and stunning views over the sea is Positano, the most glamorous town on the Amalfi coast.